Common Lisp the Language, 2nd Edition

 peg-shape hole-shape))))

-The new type has slots peg-shape
+The new type has slots peg-shape and

-will accept
+hole-shape, so make-condition will accept

-and :hole-shape
+:peg-shape and :hole-shape keywords.
+The

-macro may be used to access the
+with-slots macro may be used to access the

-slots, as illustrated
+peg-shape and hole-shape slots, as illustrated

-in the :report
+in the :report information.

 Here is another example.
 This defines a condition called

-that inherits from error
+machine-error that inherits from error:

 (define-condition machine-error (error)